jenniferisasi/jenniferisasi.github.io/_pages/cv.md

 Primary instructor of the course unless indicated otherwise.

 ### Workshops

+`2020` “On-the-Fly Text Analysis with Voyant Tools.” *Reading from a Distance* series at Penn State University, October 7

 `2019` “Multilingual Sentiment Analysis with R.” University of Texas Libraries’ “Digital Humanities Workshops @ PCL” Series.
 The University of Texas at Austin, Austin, TX, February 13